Chocolate Raspberry Mousse Cake

 - Clean the springform pan.
 Spray again.
 Line another parchment paper circle on the bottom.
 Take a sheet of parchment paper (a 9X16 sheet).
 Cut it in half.
 Place both on the inside of the pan to form a collar.
 I also cut a little off the top, because it sticked out too much.
 Spray again.
 See pictures in post to see what it looked like.

-- In a metal bowl with a whisk attachment, beat the heavy cream and vanilla on high speed until stiff peaks form.2 cups Heavy cream, 1 teaspoon Pure vanilla extract
+- In a metal bowl with a whisk attachment, beat the heavy cream and vanilla on high speed until stiff peaks form.2 cups Heavy cream, 1 tsp Pure vanilla extract

 - Take off the mixer, and add in the whipped cream.
 Use a baking rubber spatula to fold it in.
 This will take a few minutes because of the thick raspberry mixture, just be patient and gentle and it will mix all together.